A Categorical Semantics for Linear Logical Frameworks: Introduction

 Combining dependent types and linear types is a non-trivial task, however, and despite some work by various authors that we shall discuss, the precise relationship between the two systems remains poorly understood.
-The discrepancy between linear and dependent types is the following. \begin{itemize} \item[$\bullet$] The lack of structural rules in \emph{linear type theory} forces us to refer to each variable precisely once - for a sequent $x:A\vdash t:B$, $x$ occurs uniquely in $t$. \item[$\bullet$] In \emph{dependent type theory}, types can have free variables - $x:A\vdash B\;\mathrm{type}$, where $x$ is free in $B$.
+The discrepancy between linear and dependent types is the following. \begin{itemize} \item[$\bullet$] The lack of structural rules in \emph{linear type theory} forces us to refer to each variable precisely once---for a sequent $x:A\vdash t:B$, $x$ occurs uniquely in $t$. \item[$\bullet$] In \emph{dependent type theory}, types can have free variables---$x:A\vdash B\;\mathrm{type}$, where $x$ is free in $B$.
 Crucially, if $x:A\vdash t:B$, $x$ may also be free in $t$. \end{itemize} \nopagebreak What does it mean for $x$ to occur uniquely in $t$ in a dependent setting?
 Do we count its occurrence in $B$?
-The usual way out, which we shall follow too, is to restrict type dependency on intuitionistic terms.
-Although this seems very limiting - for instance, we do not obtain an equivalent of the Girard translation, embedding DTT in the resulting system -, it is not clear that there is a reasonable alternative.
+The usual way out, which we shall also follow, is to restrict type dependency to intuitionistic terms.
+Although this seems very limiting---for instance, we do not obtain an analogue of the Girard translation that embeds DTT in the resulting system---it is not clear that there is a reasonable alternative.
 Moreover, as even this limited scenario has not been studied extensively, we hope that a semantic analysis, which was so far missing entirely, may shed new light on the old mystery of linear type dependency.

-Historically, Girard's early work in linear logic already makes movements to extend a linear analysis to predicate logic.
-Although it talks about first-order quantifiers, the analysis appears to have stayed rather superficial, omitting the identity predicates which, in a way, are what make first-order logic tick.
+Historically, Girard's early work in linear logic already takes steps toward extending a linear analysis to predicate logic.
+Although it talks about first-order quantifiers, the analysis appears to have stayed rather superficial, omitting the identity predicates, which, in a way, are what make first-order logic tick.
 Closely related is that an account of internal quantification, or a linear variant of Martin-L\"of's type theory, was missing, let alone a Curry-Howard correspondence.

 Later, linear types and dependent types were first combined in a Linear Logical Framework \cite{cervesato1996linear}, where a syntax was presented that extends a Logical Framework with linear types (that depend on terms of intuitionistic types).
 This has given rise to a line of work in the computer science community \cite{dal2011linear,petit2012linear,gaboardi2013linear}.
 All the work seems to be syntactic in nature, however, and seems to be mostly restricted to the asynchronous fragment in which we only have $\multimap$-, $\Pi$-, $\top$-, and $\&$-types.
 An exception is the Concurrent Logical Framework \cite{watkins2003concurrent}, which treats synchronous connectives resembling our $I$-, $\otimes$-, \mbox{$\Sigma$-,} and $!$-types.
 An account of additive disjunctions and identity types is missing entirely.